 Lafayette College is a wonderful choice for students pursuing an Economics degree.
 At Lafayette College, Economics students have the benefit of a highly focused curriculum.
 This school is located in the suburban region of Easton, Pennsylvania, near shops and other entertainment.

 You'll get to learn about many different cultures first-hand, thanks to Lafayette's diverse campus.Lafayette College graduates seem to be being successful in the world as they are way less likely to default on their student loans especially when compared to grads from other schools.
-For more info, look at college scorecard.
+Get each of the essential details on Lafayette by checking out their scorecard.

 Any student pursuing a degree in Economics has to look into University of Chicago.
 At University of Chicago, 19.9% of undergraduates major in Economics.
 Located in Chicago, Illinois, this university is optimum for young people who flourish in an urban setting.